Call for Science-Society Projects 2023 – Component 2: “Impact’Sciences”

 Evaluation Committee

-Chaired by the VP responsible for Science-Society Relations and composed of the Director of the DCSPH and the two heads of the scientific culture departments attached to this directorate, a member of the CR UM, a representative of Institut Agro, ENSCM, and external experts (approx. 2).
+Chaired by the Vice President for Science-Society Relations and composed of the Director of the DCSPH and the two heads of the science outreach departments under that directorate, a member of the CR UM, a representative from Institut Agro and ENSCM, and approximately two external experts.

 Eligible expenses:

-- operating costs and purchase of consumables justifiable in cost accounting;
+- operating expenses and the purchase of supplies that can be accounted for in cost accounting;

-- services directly related to the project, including graphic design or multimedia services, Fablab, museology, reprographics, animation (the researcher co-designs and a scientific culture association leads public activities, etc.);
+- services directly related to the project, including graphic design and multimedia services, Fablab, museology, reprographics, and public outreach (the researcher co-designs the program, and a science outreach organization leads the public sessions…);

-- Human resources, expenditure on temporary staff hired by the University or, in exceptional cases, by a supervisory body of the partner research unit (student work, additional teaching assignments, etc.).
+- human resources, expenses related to temporary staff hired by the University or, in exceptional cases, by the supervising body of the partner research unit (student part-time work, additional teaching assignments, etc.).

 - Deadline for submitting proposals: December 18, 2023 (11:00 p.m.).